seanhsu07/DigitalPhenomics/labeling_tutorial/labeling_images.md

 The labeling tool chosen for this project is the VGG Image Annotator (http://www.robots.ox.ac.uk/~vgg/software/via/).

-To label the images, go to the webpage listed above and select
+To label the images, go to the webpage listed above go to downloads / Version 2 _ Image Annotator/ via.html.

+![alt text]